MeadowlarkDAW/meadowlark-developer-docs/README.md

-# meadowlark-developer-docs
+# Meadowlark Developer Documentation
-Official developer documentation for the Meadowlark DAW project
+The official developer documentation for the Meadowlark DAW project

+(WIP)